 - 1 blender

 - 2-3 cups organic spinach

 - 2 tsp fresh, grated ginger or 2 Tbsp pure, organic ginger juice

 - In a large blender, add in all ingredients and blend on high for 1-2 minutes (or until all ingredients are combined).
 If it's too thick, add in more almond milk to thin out the consistency.

 Probiotic-Rich Foods Keep You in Balance

 Probiotics are active bacteria and yeast that keep your gut in balance.
 A key to keeping your immunity healthy is eating probiotic-rich foods that feed the good bacteria in your digestive tract.
 Top probiotic-rich foods that help digestion include Greek yogurt, sauerkraut, miso soup, soft fermented cheeses like Gouda, fresh sourdough bread, Tempeh, and pickled vegetables.

 You can also choose to take live probiotics in the form of supplements, but this is not a substitute for probiotic-rich food.
 Be intentional about how you feed your gut bacteria and feel good about adding an extra helping of sauerkraut and pickles at your next meal.

-One of the most important steps to take to fight off sickness is to pause on the sugar and instead say yes to leafy greens and high fiber unprocessed meals.
+One of the most important steps to take to fight off sickness is to pause on the sugar and instead say yes to leafy greens and high-fiber unprocessed meals.
 Toss that green salad and add your red peppers and colorful veggies so you can eat for great health!
-Take charge of the fuel going into your body will not only help you live longer and fight off disease but make you feel better each day!
+Taking charge of the fuel going into your body will not only help you live longer and fight off disease but make you feel better each day!